kennytilton/mxtodomvc/README.md

 * *caveat lectorum* we use "observer" in the strict dictionary sense: "monitor, not participant".
 Other libraries use it differently.

 #### K for Kids
 Formulas can compute more than mere descriptive properties such as "completed"; we might have `K` for "kids" holding the children of some parent, such as the LI nodes under a UL DOM list.
 In other words, the population itself of our application model can grow or shrink with events.
-We call a dynamic population of causally connected nodes a *matrix*.
+We call a dynamic population of causally connected models a *matrix*.

 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*